 Skin Disorders and Diabetes

-Skin disorders can affect people with diabetes of both types.
 Many people with both type 1 and 2 diabetes will have some type of skin disorder that is brought on by diabetes.
 Sometimes this is a signal you may have diabetes and not know it.
 Many of your skin conditions can be easily prevented or easily corrected if caught early.

 Bacterial infection, fungal-type infections, or itching are of the most common types.
 Some of the most common are called styes.
 Styes are infections of the glands in the eyelid.
 Boils, or infections in the hair follicles are skin types of infection.
 The other type of deep infection deep inside the skin is carbuncles.